Adriel-Oliveira17/Cosmological-MCMC-Analysis-Using-Type-Ia-Supernovae-DES5Yr/README.md

 The analysis includes a machine learning application using linear regression implemented with Python’s scikit-learn library.
 The MCMC sampling is performed using the emcee package.

 Finally, the cosmological model used in the code is a basic Lambda-CDM model without radiation.

+Both, python file and julia file do the same thing, but julia is faster.